zetxqx/gateway-api-inference-extension/docs/proposals/004-endpoint-picker-protocol/README.md

 If the key `x-gateway-destination-endpoint-subset` is not set, then the EPP MUST select from the set defined by the `InferencePool` selector.

 ## Destination Endpoint

+[REQUEST: EPP -> Data Plane]

-For each HTTP request, the EPP MUST communicate to the proxy one or more selected model server endpoints via:
+For each HTTP request, the EPP MUST communicate to the data plane one or more selected model server endpoints via:

 1. Setting the `x-gateway-destination-endpoint` HTTP header to one or more selected endpoints.